plan5/remarvin/README.md

 ### Prerequisites
 You may install the following as packages from [toltec](https://github.com/toltec-dev/toltec).
-* reMarvin uses rmkit `simple` to draw its interface.
+* remarvin uses rmkit `simple` to draw its interface.
 * On a reMarkable 2 device, for `simple`, `rm2fb` is needed (this will be the available if you use a launcher).
 * For encryption/decryption, `gocryptfs` is needed.